kosmojs/kosmojs/docs/generators/vue/routing.md

 }
 ```

-Several important details are baked into this generated route.

-First, the path uses `Vue Router`'s parameter syntax (`:id` instead of `[id]`).
+The path uses `Vue` Router's parameter syntax (`:id` instead of `[id]`).
 The generator translates the directory-based convention that `KosmoJS` uses into
-the format `Vue Router` expects, so you can think in terms of folders while the
+the format `Vue` Router expects, so you can think in terms of folders while the
 router receives properly structured paths.

-Second, the component is lazy-loaded.
+The component is lazy-loaded.
 It isn't bundled into the initial
 JavaScript payload; instead, it is loaded only when a user navigates to that
 route.
 By lazy-loading every page component by default, the initial bundle stays
 small and application startup times remain fast.
 Users download code only for
 the screens they actually visit.

-While it may eventually be helpful to support optional eager loading or
-route-specific preload behavior, those features require deeper integration with
-`Vue Router` and `Vue` component lifecycles.
-We are exploring the best approach for
-`Vue` developers - without increasing complexity or sacrificing bundle-splitting
-benefits.

 > ⚙️ Preload hooks, hover prefetching, and other advanced patterns are currently
 > under consideration for the `Vue` generator.
 If you're interested in helping